 Let us first begin by understanding the different types of connections provided by an Internet Service Provider (ISP):

-Now that you know the different types of connections, let’s proceed further to find out some of the important factors which lead to an increase in their costs:
+Now that you know the different types of connections, let’s proceed further to find out some of the important factors that lead to an increase in their costs:

-What are the factors that impact the internet and wifi cost?
+What are the factors that impact the cost of internet and Wi-Fi?

 The initial price you see for the internet is not exactly what you can expect to pay.
 The fees will vary from one provider to another.
 However, some of the additional costs that inflate your bill include the following: